 While social media channels are excellent avenues through which to promote the University of Missouri–St. Louis to an external audience, messages posted on UMSL social media accounts are not meant to be official statements from the university.
 Only the chancellor, or someone delegated by the chancellor to be his or her representative, can make official statements on behalf of the university.

 Be present.
 Log into your UMSL social media accounts at least once per day to monitor and respond to posts, comments, messages or mentions.
 Recommended frequency of updates varies by the type of social media.
 On Twitter, users expect frequent updates.
 Accounts at UMSL should have enough content to post each work day, or managers should strive to retweet, quote tweet or re-share content from earlier if it’s running low.
-People expect less frequent posts from pages on Facebook, but posting at least once a day should be the norm.
-Instagram accounts at UMSL should have enough content to post at least once a week.
-Managers should log in each day to like and comment on users’ photos and monitor comments and tags.
+People expect less frequent posts from pages on Facebook, but posting at least three times per week should be the norm.
+Instagram accounts at UMSL should have enough content to post at least three times a week.

 Be confidential.
 Be careful not to reveal confidential or proprietary information about UMSL students, employees or alumni.
 Adhere to all applicable university, federal and NCAA privacy and confidentiality policies.
 All employees of UMSL are subject to FERPA, HIPAA and other laws mandating the nondisclosure of personal information.